lukechn99/github-quickstart/class/class_5123_recommender_systems.md/ethics.md

 Veil of ignorance, you ask a question while considering everyone both winner and loser

 ### Considerations
 Is it okay to recommend Asian clothes to Hmong just because we don't have much data on Hmong?
-How about offer black prducts to Jamaicans?
+How about offer black products to Jamaicans?